priyanshuKshk/sih2025/README.md

 # sih2025
-# Farm Biosecurity Portal — Frontend
+# Farm Biosecurity Portal — Frontend and backend

 This repo is a Vite + React + Tailwind starter for the Farm Biosecurity Portal.